ChauVanLoc/MyCV/cv.md

 > Hi, I am a 4th year IT student about to graduate.
 I can code all day without getting tired.

 I started learning to code in 2019.
-My future goal is to become a full-fledged developer.
+My future goal is to become a full-stack developer.
 I will create a website and youtube channel to share my knowledge with everyone because my life motto is "Giving is forever".

 For the past 18 months, I have focused on learning front-end web programming.
 Now I am confident that my ability can meet your requirements.